primo-ppcg/BF-Crunch/README.md

 Output is given in three lines:
  1. Total length of the program found, and the initialization segment.
  2. Path taken, starting with the current tape pointer.
+Each node corresponds to one character of output, represented as (pointer, cost).
  3. Utilized tape segment.

 For example, the final result for `bfcrunch "hello world" 70 -r -i23` is: